 On November 2, 2022, we announced our plans to divest our contract development and manufacturing organization (iBio CDMO, LLC) in order to complete its transformation into an AI-driven precision antibody discovery and development company.
 In conjunction with the divestment, we completed a workforce reduction of approximately 60% and discontinued CDMO operations.
 CDMO operations remain treated as a discontinued operation on our financial statements.
-Losses for Discontinued Operations for the three months ended September 30, 2023 were approximately (\$0.7) million which consisted of interest related to the Term Note on the Facility (\$0.4) million and costs to maintain the Facility (\$0.3) million.
-Losses for Discontinued Operations for the three months ended September 30, 2022 were approximately (\$10.6) million and consisted of a consumables and inventory write-off of (\$4.1) million, (\$3.8) million related to personnel and other professional fees, (\$2.7) million of facility related expenses.
+Losses for Discontinued Operations for the three months ended December 31, 2023 were approximately (\$3.7) million which consisted of an impairment of fixed assets (\$3.1) million, interest related to the Term Note on the Facility (\$0.3) million and costs to maintain the Facility (\$0.3) million.
+Losses for Discontinued Operations for the three months ended December 31, 2022 were approximately (\$23.0) million which consisted of impairments of fixed asset of approximately (\$17.6) million, personnel costs including severance of (\$2.9) million, inventory reserves of approximately (\$0.8) million, and the remaining costs were operational.

-Net Loss Available to iBio, Inc. Stockholders from Continuing Operations
+Net Loss from Continuing Operations

-Net loss available to iBio, Inc. stockholders for the three months ended September 30, 2023 was (\$5.1) million, or (\$0.21) per share.
-Net loss available to iBio, Inc. stockholders for the three months ended September 30, 2022 was approximately (\$7.5) million, or (\$0.85) per share.
+Net loss from continuing operations for the three months ended December 31, 2023 was (\$4.5) million, or (\$2.42) per share.
+Net loss from continuing operations for the three months ended December 31, 2022 was approximately (\$10.6) million, or (\$21.54) per share.